-Enroll in a medical school to earn a doctor’s degree after passing your MCAT test.
-It takes 4 years to complete and includes classes in:
+Enroll and complete medical school to earn a doctor’s degree or M.D degree after passing your MCAT test.
+It takes four years to complete and includes classes in:

-The first years will focus on class education while the second half of the degree program will focus on working with patients and other healthcare professionals.
+The first two years will focus on class education while the final two years of medical school or the second half of the degree course will focus on working with patients and other healthcare professionals.
 In other words, students will receive classroom psychiatry education plus hands-on training in laboratory and clinical settings.

-You need to complete a residency to be a qualified psychiatrist.
-You will work with health professionals who will supervise your work.
-The goal of a residency program is to hone your skills to work unsupervised in a hospital, substance abuse treatment program or private practice.
+What is psychiatric residency ?
+A psychiatric residency is a psychiatry residency training which you need to complete to be a qualified psychiatrist.
+During the four years of residency training, you will work under the supervision of experienced health professionals..
+The goal of a psychiatry residency training program is to hone your skills to work unsupervised in a hospital, substance abuse treatment program or private practice.

-The program usually takes 4 years to complete.
+The residency training usually takes 4 years to complete.
+After the completion of residency program, you can start applying for a medical license.
 You might be wondering if you will get any type of compensation or not.
 Yes, you will get a salary.
 More things to learn in your residency include: